 The youngest team on the grid, Haas made their highly impressive debut in 2016, and in the process became the first all-American-led F1 squad in three decades.
 Founded by industrialist Gene Haas, they are based in the United States on the same Kannapolis, North Carolina facility as his championship-winning NASCAR Sprint Cup Series team, Stewart-Haas Racing.
-The Ferrari-powered team, led by the charismatic Guenther Steiner, also have a UK factory in Banbury…
+The Ferrari-powered team also have a UK factory in Banbury…

 Return of former driver Kevin Magnussen brings a stunning P5 result at Bahrain season-opener and a maiden pole position at a rain-hit Interlagos in November.
 Score a much-improved 37 points in total, lifting them to P8 in the final standings.